jim9112/james-big-commerce-theme/README.md

 This test was broken up into three majortasks:

-1. Create a product called Special Item which will be assigned to a new category called Special Items.
-This task included the following sub tasks:
+1. **Create a product called Special Item which will be assigned to a new category called Special Items.
+This task included the following sub tasks:**

 - Add at least 2 images during the product creation.
 - Create a feature that will show the product's second image when it is hovered on.

+**Task 1 completion details**

+- Added the new category and item along with product details and pictures via the BigCommerce store web portal

+- Added event listener to the thumbnail container on the category page via stencil.
+This was accomplished by edditing the [category.js](./assets/js/theme/categoty.js) file

+---

 2. Add a button at the top of the category page labeled Add All To Cart and a second button called Remove All Items.
 This task included the following sub tasks: